XRPLF/xrpl-dev-portal/docs/references/protocol/ledger-data/ledger-entry-types/directorynode.md

 * The first page of an Offer Directory
 * Later pages of either type

-**The first page of an Owner Directory** has an ID that is the [SHA-512Half][] of the following values, concatenated in order:
+The first page of an Owner directory or NFT Offer directory has an ID that is the [SHA-512Half][] of the following values, concatenated in order:

 * The Owner Directory space key (`0x004F`)
 * The AccountID from the `Owner` field.

-**The first page of an Offer Directory** has a special ID: the higher 192 bits define the order book, and the remaining 64 bits define the exchange rate of the offers in that directory.
+The first page of an Offer Directory has a special ID: the higher 192 bits define the order book, and the remaining 64 bits define the exchange rate of the offers in that directory.
 (The ID is big-endian, so the book is in the more significant bits, which come first, and the quality is in the less significant bits which come last.)
 This provides a way to iterate through an order book from best offers to worst.
 Specifically: the first 192 bits are the first 192 bits of the [SHA-512Half][] of the following values, concatenated in order:

 * The Book Directory space key (`0x0042`)
 * The 160-bit currency code from the `TakerPaysCurrency`